Shuttle-SE/Shuttle-SE.github.io/README.md

 ### Support or Contact

-Having trouble with Shuttle? [contact support](newshuttlese@gmail.com) and we’ll help you sort it out.
+Having trouble with Shuttle?
+Please join our Discord community and tag one of our Payload Commanders in the corresponding Support channel, and we’ll help you sort it out.
+You can join using this link: [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)

+<iframe src="https://discordapp.com/widget?id=520628368194928642&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>